-AMSAT-UK is working on a new amateur satellite project – FUNcube – that features a 435 to 145 MHz Linear Transponder for SSB/CW operation and a telemetry beacon for schools to receive.
+The AMSAT-UK educational amateur satellite project – FUNcube – features a 435 to 145 MHz Linear Transponder for SSB/CW operation and a telemetry beacon for schools to receive.
 The project has received major initial funding from the Radio Communications Foundation (RCF) and is being developed in collaboration with ISIS-Innovative Solutions in Space BV.
 For the most up-to-date information about this project visit www.funcube.org.uk

 FUNcube is an educational single CubeSat project with the goal of enthusing and educating young people about radio, space, physics and electronics.

-It will support the educational Science, Technology, Engineering and Maths (STEM) initiatives and provide an additional resource for the GB4FUN Mobile Communications Centre.
+It will support the educational Science, Technology, Engineering and Math (STEM) initiatives.

 The target audience consists of primary and secondary school pupils and FUNcube will feature a 145 MHz telemetry beacon that will provide a strong signal for the pupils to receive.

-A simple receiver board is also being developed.
-It is intended that this will be connected to the USB port of a laptop to display telemetry and messages in an interesting way.
+A receiver, the FUNcube Dongle, has been developed that plugs into the USB port of a laptop to display telemetry and messages in an interesting way.

 The satellite will contain a materials science experiment, from which the school students can receive telemetry data which they can compare to the results they obtained from similar reference experiments in the classroom.

 FUNcube is the first CubeSat designed to benefit this group and is expected to be the first UK CubeSat to reach space.

 On November 21, 2013 FUNcube-1 was launched from the Yasny launch base located in the Orenburg Region, Russia on a Dnepr Launch Vehicle that will insert multiple satellites into a 600 km, 97.8º inclination sun-synchronous orbit.
-In such an orbit the satellite passes over Europe approximately 3 times in the morning, and 3 in the evening, every day, perhaps allowing the morning passes to be used for educational purposes and the evening passes for Amateur Radio communications.
+In such an orbit the satellite passes over the British Isles and Europe approximately 3 times in the morning, and 3 in the evening, every day, perhaps allowing the morning passes to be used for educational purposes and the evening passes for Amateur Radio communications.

-FUNcube will carry a UHF to VHF linear transponder that will have approx 500mW PEP output and which can be used by Radio Amateurs worldwide for SSB and CW communications.
+FUNcube carries a UHF to VHF linear transponder that will have approx 300 mW PEP output and which can be used by Radio Amateurs worldwide for SSB and CW communications.